MileHacker Logo

 Exploring León at Your Pace

-León's treasures are within easy reach, whether you prefer walking through its historic streets or using local transport.
+León's treasures are within easy reach, whether you prefer walking through its heritage-lined streets or using local transport.

-Plan your route using maps and online resources to make the most of your sightseeing adventure.
+Plan your route using maps and online resources to maximize your sightseeing adventure.

 Local Etiquette for Sightseeing